umamicode/umamicode2.github.io/README.md

 Most of the time, I use

 - Python for Model Building(e.g Pytorch, Pandas etc.)
-- 'R' for EDA
+- R for EDA
-- 'SQL' for Database Management(e.g PostgreSQL, NOSQL)
+- SQL for Database Management(e.g PostgreSQL, NOSQL)

 [Link]([url](https://github.com/umamicode)) and ![Image](src)